Insania (Czech band): God Is Insane ...Join Him!, Virtu-Ritual, US tour (1995–2000)

 In 1996, Insania released their second album, God Is Insane ...
-Join Him!, which was followed by Virtu-ritual in 1998.
+Join Him!, with a video for the song "Snigger".
+This was followed by Virtu-ritual in 1998 and a video for "Máj".
 Subsequent to a US tour in 1999, the band published the album Recycling & Live in Seattle in 2000, which includes five rerecorded tracks from Crossfade, nine live takes, two new songs, recorded in Seattle, and three remixes.
-Around this time, they began calling themselves INSANIA & the Aristocracy of New Outlaws, so as to be distinguished from the Swedish power metal band Insania.
+Around this time, the group issued a polemical statement titled Manifesto of the Aristocracy of the New Outcasts and began calling themselves INSANIA & the Aristocracy of New Outlaws, so as to be distinguished from the Swedish power metal band Insania.
 In addition, the following year, a 16-track remix album by various DJs, titled Tamto remixuje Insanii, came out.
-Also in 2001, the group released the studio album Trans-Mystic Anarchy, which was followed by OUT in 2004.